Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Abstract

 \section{Abstract}

-The multivariate Hawkes process is a popular model for analyzing interacting streams of data, where events spawn new events on their dimension (via self-excitation) or other dimensions (through cross-excitation).
-However, in some applications, the individual event timestamps on some dimensions are not observed, and only event counts over intervals are available -- this is dubbed as partially interval-censored data.
-The multivariate Hawkes process lacks the ability to handle such data, as it requires the exact timestamps of events for fitting parameters.
-In this work, we propose a novel multivariate temporal point process -- the Partial Mean Behavior Poisson (PMBP) process -- that has a parameter equivalence with the multivariate Hawkes Process and whose parameters can fit both timestamp and interval-censored data.
-First, we define the PMBP process via its conditional intensity and derive the regularity conditions for subcriticality.
-We show that both the Hawkes process and the unidimensional Mean Behavior Poisson process \citep{Rizoiu2021} are special cases of the PMBP process.
-Second, we provide numerical schemes that enable calculating the conditional intensity and sampling event histories of the PMBP process.
-Third, we demonstrate the applicability of the PMBP process by empirical testing using synthetic and real-world datasets.
-We test the capability of the PMBP process to recover multivariate Hawkes parameters given sample event histories of the Hawkes process.
-Next, we evaluate the PMBP process on the YouTube popularity prediction task and show that it outperforms the current state-of-the-art.
-Lastly, we curate a dataset of COVID-19 daily case counts and COVID-19-related news articles for a sample of countries.
-We show that clustering the PMBP-modeled countries uncovers hidden patterns of interactions between the number of cases and the news reporting.
+The multivariate Hawkes process (MHP) is widely used for analyzing data streams that interact with each other, where events generate new events within their own dimension (via self-excitation) or across different dimensions (via cross-excitation).
+However, in certain applications, the timestamps of individual events in some dimensions are unobservable, and only event counts within intervals are known, referred to as partially interval-censored data.
+The MHP is unsuitable for handling such data since its estimation requires event timestamps.
+In this study, we introduce the Partially Censored Multivariate Hawkes Process (\pmbp), a novel point process which shares parameter equivalence with the MHP and can effectively model both timestamped and interval-censored data.
+We demonstrate the capabilities of the \pmbp using synthetic and real-world datasets.
+Firstly, we illustrate that the \pmbp can approximate MHP parameters and recover the spectral radius using synthetic event histories.
+Next, we assess the performance of the \pmbp in predicting YouTube popularity and find that \pioc{the \pmbp outperforms the popularity estimation algorithm Hawkes Intensity Process (HIP) \cite{Rizoiu2017}.
+Comparing with the fully interval-censored HIP, we show that the \pmbp improves prediction performance by accounting for point process dimensions, particularly when there exist significant cross-dimension interactions.} Lastly, we leverage the \pmbp to gain qualitative insights from a dataset comprising daily COVID-19 case counts from multiple countries and COVID-19-related news articles.
+By clustering the \pmbp-modeled countries, we unveil hidden interaction patterns between occurrences of COVID-19 cases and news reporting.